gorbenkoalex/bills/README.md

 ## Notes
 - Styling uses TailwindCSS; adjust utility classes or extend `frontend/src/index.css` as needed.
-- The OCR layer is intentionally a stub; replace `frontend/src/services/ocrStub.ts` with Tesseract.js or any OCR service to automate extraction.
-The UI already handles JPG/PNG/HEIC/PDF upload flow.
+- OCR is kept minimal in `rawInput.ts` (pdf.js for PDFs, file->text stub for images).
+Swap in a real OCR pipeline without changing the rest of the flow.
-- The parser is currently fixed to a static result and ignores the ONNX model.
-Remove the guardrails in `frontend/src/services/aiModel.ts` and `frontend/src/services/parser.ts` when you want live model-backed parsing.
+- Training samples append to a JSONL file for simplicity; rotate or move the file if it grows large.
-- Training samples are appended to a JSONL file for simplicity; rotate or move the file if it grows large.
+- Dual-model support: switch between live/local/compare using the top-left selector.
+Compare mode shows both models and lets you decide which output to edit/send.